ChilloutCharles/BrainFlowsIntoVRChat/README.md

 # BFiVRC: BrainFlowsIntoVRChat

 This is a BrainFlow implementation of my [bci-workshop fork](https://github.com/ChilloutCharles/bci-workshop) that sends your brain's relaxation and focus metrics, and power values based on the common frequency bands used in EEG measuements, for left, right and both sides of the head.
+Logic to read actions off of your brainwaves using machine learning.
+Read the README.md in the `model/intent` directory for more information.
 Additional support for heart rate and respiration is available when supported by your hardware.

-**NEW**: Added logic to read actions off of your brainwaves using machine learning.
-Read the README.md in the `model/intent` directory for more information.

 ## Why BrainFlow?